sbohmann/photobackup-server/README.md

 Even before doing the android client.

-### On a mac, build and install the photobackup iOS client
+### On a mac, build and install the project photobackup

+This project contains the iOS client.

 I will put it on the app store.
 But right now, you still have to change the hard-coded server host address.